apify/apify-docs/docs/access_rights/organization_account/setup.md

 The **Roles** tab allows you to define the permissions each group of users will be granted.
 For example, you can have a **Read-only** role for users who will not need to update the actors, account settings or other resources.

-> You should define roles before adding members to your organization, since otherwise no one will know what their permissions are.
+> You'll need to define roles and their permissions before adding members to your organization.

 <<**Screenshot of 'roles' and 'permissions' box**>>